-Students enrolled in a natural health counseling program learn how to work with individuals using methods that combine mental, spiritual and emotional wholeness.
+Students enrolled in a natural health counseling master's program learn how to work with individuals using methods that combine mental, spiritual and emotional wholeness.
 Those who are interested in applying to such a program should first make sure that the curriculum included meets the national standards for licensure as a mental health counselor.
-Most states require that counselors be licensed, but standards vary.
-Students enrolled in a master's degree program in holistic counseling learn about the foundations of counseling theory from a holistic perspective, and learn to recognize how the mind/body connection can have an effect on mental health.
-They also study systems of therapy, group and individual counseling practices, and research methods.

-- Other Requirements: Most programs require 60 credit hours of coursework, as well as the completion of an internship.
+To enroll, students must have a baccalaureate degree, with courses in psychology, counseling, and social work recommended.
+Most programs require 60 credit hours of coursework, as well as the completion of an internship.
+These degrees are typically two years worth of full time study.

 Many of the seminar courses included within a master's degree program in natural health counseling combine methods of counseling with specific theories relating to holistic health.
-Students are also required to complete clinical internship experiences before graduating.
 Some examples of required courses might include:

 - Theories of holistic counseling